vacu9708/Study-records/Database/SQL, NoSQL, Redis/readme.md

 ![image](https://github.com/vacu9708/Fundamental-knowledge/assets/67142421/6b101735-9618-4a29-af7c-f3dbf6f2473a)<br>
 Redis can be thought of as a persistent hashmap.<br>
-What sets Redis apart from a normal hashmap is that it can persist data to disk, allowing it to be used as a durable datastore.
+What sets Redis apart from a normal hashmap is that it can persist data to disk, allowing it to be used as a fault-tolerant, durable datastore.
 # Why use Redis cache
-The primary reason for using Redis is its **exceptional speed**.<br>
 - **Exceptional speed**: Redis stores data in RAM instead of secondary memory.
 This allows Redis to deliver exceptionally fast performance.
 - **Persistent data**
 - **High Scalability**: Redis is designed to be highly scalable and can handle large amounts of data and concurrent connections.
 It supports replication and clustering, allowing data to be distributed across multiple Redis instances.
 - **Simple key-value data model**

 ### Usage example
-Redis provides much faster speed than normal databases.
-However, RAM has a limited size, therefore strategies to store only data that requires high speed are important.
+Redis provides an exceptional speed.
+However, RAM has a limited size, therefore strategies to save the cache space are important.
+#### When a fast response speed is important:
+The Like feature requires a fast response speed<br>
-- Allowing only one Like per user -> key: comment ID, value: set[users who liked]
+Allowing only one Like per user -> key: comment ID, value: set[users who liked]
-- Unique visitors without duplicate records -> Switch visitors' ID to bit 1 and BITCOUNT() to count the number of visitors
+#### Temporary data:
-- shopping cart of a user, refresh tokens
+Temporary data that is not going to hold the cache space for long such as shopping cart of a user, refresh tokens
-- #### Query caching:
+#### Caching the result of complex queries:
 This nested query to retrieve tweets of a user that a follower follows can be slow.
 ~~~sql
 SELECT * FROM tweets WHERE user_id IN (SELECT followed_id FROM follows WHERE follower_id = "abc123");